Dj-Viking/readme-generator/README.md

 ## Description

 Generate a readme using node.js and npm Inquirer.
+This readme was generated mostly from this application!
+It gives a great starting point having JavaScript write most of the markdown.

 ## Table of Contents
 * [Installation](#installation)